Today I’m talking about everyone’s favorite task—editing.

 2. Add sentence variations.

-Properly used, sentence variations bring greater depth and maturity to the writing.
+When used properly, sentence variations bring greater depth and maturity to your homeschooler’s writing.
 Beginning a sentence with a participle, prepositional phrase, or subordinating conjunction, for example, also improves rhythm and cadence.
 Add sparkle with a simile, or change things up a bit with paired adjectives.

 3. Choose vivid, active verbs.